neuschaefer/reform-handbook/src/source/parts.rst

 Case Parts
 ==========

 The case consists of the following 5 parts.
-All parts except the bottom plate are milled from sand-blasted and anodized 6061 aluminum.
+All parts except the Bottom Plate are milled from sand-blasted and anodized 6061 aluminum.

 1. **Main Box:** the chassis of MNT Reform.
 All PCBs (printed circuit boards) are attached to it via screws: The keyboard from the top and motherboard, trackball/trackpad, and battery boards from the bottom.
 The lower half of the hinges and the system controller OLED PCB are mounted from the top as well.
 2. **Keyboard Frame:** a thin rectangle that covers the sides of the keyboard and the system controller OLED